Preparing Your Office Space for Rapid Company Growth

 • Shared amenities that improved the employee experience

-But this also brought new challenges.
+But consolidation also brings new challenges.
 Teams that had never shared space before now had to find their way around the office.
 Friction around booking systems, layout preferences and resource allocation became the norm.

 Basic Tools Collapse Under Growth